-A Session Border Controller is a dedicated network element used to control real-time communication calls/sessions over SIP (Session Initiation Protocol) based VoIP (Voice over Internet Protocol) infrastructures.
-It protects & governs the IP communication flows, or in simplified terms, governs the manner in which calls are initiated, conducted & terminated over the VoIP network.
+Session Border Controller is a network element, which is used to control real-time communication calls or sessions.
+An SBC Software helps secure the important parts of a business’s communication network infrastructure.
+It protects and governs the IP communication flows, or in simplified terms, governs how calls are initiated, conducted, and terminated over the VoIP network.
 Furthermore, Session Border Controllers secures enterprises and service provider’s RTC infrastructure.

 Types of Session Border Controller

 - Hardware: Dedicated physical equipment installed on your business’s premises.

 - Software: A virtual Session Border Controller software running on your server.

 - Cloud: A cloud-based Session Border Controller VoIP solution for your business.

 The 4 points which make an SBC Software unique are Performance, Scalability, Reliability and Redundancy.
 Powerful and robust with high capacity and redundancy, these solutions are not only able to handle the average number of calls coming through the system simultaneously but also to can handle peak calls easily.

 The performance, scalability, and resiliency of SBC are evaluated through the following factors:

 - Session Capacity & Scalability: To know about the capacity, look for the number of Concurrent Calls supported.
 How many concurrent calls is it rated for?
 How can this match the network’s usage patterns?
 And also if there is an increase in usage and it exceeds the capacity of the SBC, can it be upgraded or not?